-In Paris suburb, located in a flood risk area, this project ‘Social Housing’ of 61 social housing units contributes to the objective of the Ivry Confluences Urban Development Zone (ZAC) to revitalize the southern part of this former industrial district.
+Designed by Atelier du Pont, In Paris suburb, located in a flood risk area, this project of 61 social housing units contributes to the objective of the Ivry Confluences Urban Development Zone (ZAC) to revitalize the southern part of this former industrial district.

 To ensure a transition between the scales of the very different urban situations, the project forms a homogeneous built environment made up of a series of buildings ranging from two to seven storeys in height.
 This staggered height plan goes hand-in-hand with a consideration of the range of uses and typologies, urban forms and modes of living that form a city.

-The buildings on the street corner are collective housing and have a far-ranging view out over the neighborhood, but the height then gradually tails off towards the small square on the south side, splitting up to form an intermediary environment of super imposed townhouses.
-This typology marries the need for compactness with the quality of individual homes or small-scale collective housing that reflect the neighborhood’s past and how people have always lived here.
+The buildings on the street corner are collective housing and have a far-ranging view out over the neighbourhood, but the height then gradually tails off towards the small square on the south side, splitting up to form an intermediary environment of superimposed townhouses.
+This typology marries the need for compactness with the quality of individual homes or small-scale collective housing that reflect the neighbourhood’s past and how people have always lived here.

-Artistic add-on, Atelier YokYok painted an an amorphous on the porches, establishing a graphic and playful dialogue with the architecture and the near by school group.
+Artistic add-on, Atelier YokYok painted an anamorphosis on the porches, establishing a graphic and playful dialogue with the architecture and the nearby school group.